-In 1968 the Hospital District purchased a 35 acre tract of land, and construction began in 1970.
-On November 9, 1972, Campbell Memorial Hospital opened its new 97-bed facility.
+In 1968 the Hospital District purchased a 35-acre tract of land as the first step towards building a new modern facility.
+Construction began in 1970 and on November 9, 1972, Campbell Memorial Hospital opened a new 97-bed facility.